Hangenberg event: Chordates

 Some large fish, namely rhizodonts, megalichthyids, and a few acanthodians, survived but failed to significantly increase their ecological disparity, eventually dying out later in the Paleozoic.
 Dipnoans (lungfish) persisted through the extinction more easily than other sarcopterygians, though they were apparently extirpated from marine environments.

 Among the most major ecological changes associated with the extinction are the rise of chondrichthyans (sharks and kin) and actinopterygians (ray-finned fish), which took over in diversity and relative abundance during the Early Carboniferous.
 These survivors were generally small and fast-breeding, resulting in a decrease in average vertebrate body size across the extinction.
 Even so, few Devonian chondrichthyan and actinopterygian species survived into the Carboniferous, indicating that these groups also experienced extinctions.
 Sharks that survived the extinction were greatly reduced in size; only sharks less than a meter long remained, and it would take 40 million years before they started to increase in size again.

 Four-limbed vertebrates (stegocephalians, a.k.a. "tetrapods" in the broad sense of the term) evidently survived, eventually leading to the earliest true amphibians, who gave rise to the fully terrestrial (amniote) sauropsids and synapsids in the Carboniferous.
 However, no known Famennian "tetrapod" persisted into the Carboniferous, with "ichthyostegalian"-grade stegocephalians such as Ichthyostega and Acanthostega disappearing from the fossil record.
 A distinct gap in time traditionally separated the Famennian "tetrapod" faunas from their successors in the Early Carboniferous.
 This fossil hiatus, known as "Romer's Gap", has been linked to the Hangenberg Event.
 However, recent and continued discovery of many Visean and Tournaisian "tetrapods" has helped to close in this gap, suggesting that the Hangenberg Event affected some vertebrates less severely than previously thought.
 Coprolitic evidence from early Tournaisian deposits in eastern Greenland has also supported the notion that tetrapods were not as affected by the Hangenberg Event as previously thought.

 Plants

-During the Famennian, the world was covered by a fairly homogenous and low-diversity land plant flora, dominated by giant Archaeopteris trees.
+During the Famennian, the world was covered by a fairly homogeneous and low-diversity land plant flora, dominated by giant Archaeopteris trees.
 The palynomorph Retispora lepidophyta was abundant in most spore zones used to define the terrestrial ecosystems of the Famennian.
 The major marine extinction pulse of the Hangenberg Event occurred at the boundary between the LE and LN zones, the third- and second-to-last spore zones of the Devonian, respectively.
 Plants were unaffected at this time.

-However, they started to decline near the end of the LN zone and the terrestrial ecosystem collapsed at the start of the VI zone, the last spore zone of the Devonian.
+The dominant flora started to decline near the end of the LN zone and the terrestrial ecosystem collapsed at the start of the VI zone, the last spore zone of the Devonian.
 This land plant extinction, which wiped out most or all of the Archaeopteris and R. lepidophyta floras, is correlated with the extinction of 'survivor' faunas in the latter part of the Hangenberg Event.
 Spore taxa that went extinct include specialized forms with divided spines (likely from an early form of lycopod) as well as widespread tiny spores (Retispora, Diducites, Rugospora) which were probably from fast-growing fern-like plants.
 Plants were significantly more affected by the Hangenberg event than by the Kellwasser event.